Can monitor lizard climb wall?

 If we want to use monitor lizard to climb a wall (or a fortress) they must be big enough, be pets, ofcourse able to climb, be intelligent and be trained.
 Can the Monitor Lizards be big enough to carry the weight of a human being?

-READ ALSO: What is the future of high performance computing?
+READ ALSO: What are the 3 parts of a racket?

 Were Lizard Men involved in Palace robberies in ancient India?